 A strongly intentioned gap year experience will likely move a young person ahead of their peers in key areas such as maturity, leadership, life skill development, and understanding of a chosen vocation.

-A Season of Maturity: As the Forbes article and multiple studies relate the brains of students in the traditional range of gap year participation are still developing in the critical area of impulse control and decision-making.
-Taking a seventeen or eighteen year old student and dropping them off at college or university is dropping them into an environment where they are immersed and surrounded by peers who are also still developing their abilities to make good decisions.
-At Impact 360 our gap year experience intentionally surrounds a student in a smaller environment complimented with a high staff to student ratio.
+- 1. A Season of Maturity: As the Forbes article and multiple studies relate the brains of students in the traditional range of gap year participation are still developing in the critical area of impulse control and decision-making.
+Taking a seventeen or eighteen-year-old student and dropping them off at college or university is dropping them into an environment where they are immersed and surrounded by peers who are also still developing their abilities to make good decisions.
+At Impact 360 our gap year experience intentionally surrounds a student in a smaller environment complemented with a high staff-to-student ratio.
 Impact staff intentionally works daily with students through the use of intentional relationships and programming to instill in them an anchor of biblical values through which to frame their decision-making.
 As students leave Impact 360 and head to college they are better equipped for the environments and opportunities ahead of them and armed with a worldview to help them make wise decisions.

 It’s not a year off.
 The average Impact alum finishes college before their peers who went straight on to college.

-A gap year experience can be a critical part of a successful college journey for any student and I believe Impact 360 has a gap year experience that is best in class.
-It’s not a year off.
+A gap year experience can be a critical part of a successful college journey for any student.
+Impact 360 Fellows is not a year off.
 In fact, our research demonstrates that the average Impact alum finishes college BEFORE their peers who go straight on to college.
-I firmly believe this is directly due to the many positive effects our gap year has in helping students develop a much more clearly understood vision of worldview, leadership, and community.
-It’s a fantastic investment of time and resources in the life of a college student that will pay benefits for a lifetime.
+Through Impact 360 Fellows, students are equipped to stand confidently in their faith through worldview and apologetics training, developed and practice leadership, and know how to build biblical community on their college campus and beyond.